 - Personalized routes and notifications after creating an account

-- 511 is a toll-free call from landlines and mobile phones within the state of Florida, however regular minute and roaming charges apply
+- Call 511 toll-free from any landline and mobile phone within the state of Florida, however regular minute and roaming charges apply

 - Callers can use voice and touch-tone navigation

-- Callers can transfer from 511 to Florida’s airports, seaports and transit agencies; and 511 systems in other states
+- Callers can transfer from Florida 511 to airports, seaports and transit agencies located throughout the state; and 511 systems in other states

 - The Florida 511 system provides traffic information an average of 81,000 times each day.

-- The Florida 511 apps for Android and Apple average 127,000 sessions each month, and drivers have checked their apps almost 7 million times since FDOT first launched the Apple app in 2012.
+- The Florida 511 mobile app, available free on Google Play and the Apple App Store, averages 127,000 sessions each month, and drivers have checked their apps almost 7 million times since FDOT first launched the Apple app in 2012.

 - FL511.com averages 107,000 visitors each month, 6.0 million visitors since its launch.

-- FDOT distributes traffic alerts via 13 statewide, and region- and roadway-specific Twitter accounts, reaching a monthly audience of nearly 1.5 million.
+- FDOT distributes traffic alerts via statewide, regional or roadway-specific Twitter accounts, reaching a monthly audience of nearly 1.5 million.